-- (1) The substance 2,2-bis(4-hydroxyphenyl)propane (CAS 0000080-05-7), more commonly known as bisphenol A (hereinafter 'BPA') is used in the manufacture of certain materials and articles intended to come into contact with food, such as polycarbonate plastic and epoxy resins used in varnishes and coatings.
-Small quantities of BPA can migrate into the food from the material or article with which it is in contact, resulting in some exposure to BPA for consumers of those foods. - (2) The use of BPA as a monomer in the production of plastic materials and articles is authorised by Commission Regulation (EU) No 10/20112.
-The authorisation is subject to a specific migration limit ('SML') of 0.6 mg of BPA per kg of food (mg/kg) based on a previous evaluation by the Scientific Committee on Food3.
-The European Food Safety Authority ('the Authority') has reviewed scientific information and updated its opinion on BPA in 20064, 20085, 20106 and 20117.
-A prohibition is in place on its use in the manufacture of polycarbonate infant feeding bottles on the basis of the precautionary principle, as a result of some uncertainty having been expressed in the opinion issued by the Authority in 2010. - (3) After the publication of its scientific advice on BPA in 2011, the Authority noted that its exposure assessment which dated back to its 2006 opinion needed to be updated in light of new data and that the relevance of dietary exposure in the context of other routes of exposure should also be investigated.
+- (1) The substance 2,2-bis(4-hydroxyphenyl)propane (CAS 0000080-05-7), commonly known as bisphenol A (BPA) is used in the manufacture of certain materials and articles intended to come into contact with food, such as polycarbonate plastic and epoxy resins used in varnishes and coatings.
+BPA can migrate into food from the material or article with which it is in contact, resulting in exposure to BPA for consumers of those foods. - (2) The use of BPA as a monomer in the production of plastic materials and articles is authorised by Commission Regulation (EU) No 10/2011.
+The authorisation is subject to a specific migration limit (SML) of 0.6 mg of BPA per kg of food (mg/kg) based on a previous evaluation by the Scientific Committee on Food.
+The European Food Safety Authority (the Authority) has reviewed scientific information and updated its opinion on BPA in 2006, 2008, 2010 and 2011.
+A prohibition is in place on its use in the manufacture of polycarbonate infant feeding bottles on the basis of the precautionary principle. - (3) After the publication of its scientific advice on BPA in 2011, the Authority noted that its exposure assessment which dated back to its 2006 opinion needed to be updated in light of new data and that the relevance of dietary exposure in the context of other routes of exposure should also be investigated.
 The Authority decided to undertake a full re-evaluation of BPA based on the most recent scientific evidence.
 In 2012, in